-A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 44/45 non-decorative images were analyzed and passed.
-The passing non-decorative images have alternative text that is compatible with assistive technology or is rendered by an application such as a browser, media player, or reader that offers this functionality. the one failing non-decorative image was found in chapter 5 and failed because the only information that could be identified by the reader was a URL.
+A. Non-decorative images have alternative text Pass

+that is compatible with assistive technology

+(or is rendered by an application such as a

+browser, media player, or reader that offers

+this functionality).

+Additional Information: 14/20 non-decorative images were analyzed and

+passed.
+Chapters 1 through 9 were used for this

+analysis.
+Alternate text descriptions are provided for

+each passing image that are compatible with

+assistive technology. failling images were found in chapters 5, 8, and 9.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additional Information: 0/0 decorative images were analyzed and passed.
-No decorative images were found in chapters 1 through 5.
-The program used to analyze text content was

-NVDA which is an open source screen reader for Windows.
+Pass Additional Information: 66/66 decorative images were analyzed and passed.
+Decorative images were taken from chapters 1 through 9.
+The decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
 N/A Additional Information: 0/0 complex images were analyzed and passed.
-No complex images were found in chapters 1 through 5.
+No complex images were found within chapters 1 through 9.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.